solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 ### The JS client

-Now lets have a look at how to actually call our program.
-The example comes with a JS client which will call our hello world program.
-You can find the `client.ts` file one the left hand side of the playground.
+Now let's take a look at how to actually call our program.
+The example comes with a JS client that will call our hello world program.
+You can find the `client.ts` file on the left-hand side of the playground.

 ### Call the program